30 April 2020

 Lee has been coordinating a weekly collection with our neighbours at Radnor Gardens in Twickenham.
 His brother Mark has also arranged a weekly collection with residents at Tranmere Road in Whitton.
 We can’t thank Lee, Mark and the community enough for their kindness and generosity.

 SPEAR now receives substantial donations each week from Sainsburys, from Waitrose and from The Real Junk Food Project.
 In addition, at least six local residents have organised their neighbours to collect food and sundries each week and deliver them to our Twickenham Hub for distribution to our recently housed service users.
+Some supporters have been incredibly thoughtful and cooked homemade meals to encourage healthy eating.
 The efforts of the local community mean that SPEAR, which is not traditionally a food bank, is now able to regularly supply people in need, including those who are sick and vulnerable.

 Collecting supplies is only the first link in the chain.
-Once the supplies are at our Hub they must be sorted and quickly distributed.
+Once the supplies, including fresh produce like fruit and bread, are at our Hub they must be sorted and quickly distributed.
 Because of the current restrictions, many of our usual volunteers cannot help us but SPEAR staff have stepped in to fill the need to get food out to our residents.

 As of now, we have no way of knowing how long the current situation will endure or how social restrictions will be eased.
 Because of this new reality, the food distribution system that has been put in place will enable SPEAR to support those in need for as long as necessary.